Money Calculator

 Long-term invest

 Equity SIP or lumpsum for maximum compounding over years.
-Builds wealth beyond debt elimination.
+Builds wealth beyond debt elimination and creates financial independence.

 ScenarioRecommended approachReason